NV-7/product-card-app/README.md

 Example: App.jsx, using states, I was able to change the theme of the Product Card by using a button.

 ## Things I struggled with:
 My biggest struggle was styling the Product Card with CSS.
 I struggled to effectively use Flexbox to create a layout that I wanted.
-I overcame this by taking the time to understand the properties that Flexbox uses and how those worked.
+Solution: I overcame this by taking the time to understand the properties that Flexbox uses and how those worked.

 Another issue I had was coming up with a design that displayed the Product Card.
-To overcome this issue, I looked at different websites and used their designs for inspiration.
+Solution: To overcome this issue, I looked at different websites and used their designs for inspiration.
 For my design, I tried to recreate how Amazon displays their products when you search for an item.
 I also used a color palette generator that I found online to color the Product Card.